tadas-subonis/dev-tasubo-com-blog/_posts/2020-08-30-functional-programming-for-data-scientists.md

 a special mention.

 In the part `reduce(accumulate, ...)` you can see that we a calling function, that takes another function as the argument.
-To be used in inside `reduce` the `accumulate` function has to satisfy the same signature requirements (if such a thing exists in Python at all...) - it takes two arguments and returns a single value.
+To be used inside `reduce` the `accumulate` function has to satisfy the same signature requirements (if such a thing exists in Python at all...) - it takes two arguments and returns a single value.
 The first argument and the return value should be (preferably) of the same type.